Through The Fibro Fog

 🥣 Ingredients

-• Maple syrup - to add some sweetness.
+• Maple syrup - to add some extra sweetness for those with a sweet tooth.
 If you aren't vegan you can also use honey.

 🔪 Step by step instructions